 The process of applying for a Service Academy nomination through my office is very competitive.
 As a result, it is always possible that highly qualified candidates will not be awarded a nomination.
 I urge you to take time to compile a strong application file that highlights your very best work.
 You should also consider alternative options for military service, including Reserve Officer Training Corps (ROTC) and other officer selection programs.

-If you have any questions, please do not hesitate to contact my U.S. Service Academy Nominations Coordinator, Hope DeVougas, at (414) 297-1140.
-Hope will be happy to assist you however she is able.
+If you have any questions, please do not hesitate to contact my U.S. Service Academy Nominations Coordinator, Robert Hansen, at (414) 297-1140.
+Robert will be happy to assist you however he is able.
 All materials should be sent to:

 The Honorable Gwen Moore